tif2mrc(1) tif2mrc(1)

 Only grayscale and color image files are supported.
 Grayscale images

-colormap.
-Colormapped 8-bit images will be converted to 24 bit RGB
+ded colormap.
+All color images will be converted to 24 bit RGB images,

-images, since this is the kind of color MRC file that IMOD defines.
+since this is the kind of color MRC file that IMOD defines.
+If a

-Images need not all be the same size.
-The x and y dimensions of the
+Images from different files need not all be the same size.
+The x and y

 Most of the options have to do with the treatment of unsigned 16-bit